The Thin Line Between Comprehension and Persuasion in LLMs: Experiments and Results

-We examined whether the user's position changed after debating with an LLM.
-In terms of self-reporting, 11\% of the participants indicated having changed their minds when debating with the LLM + FDM, larger than the 3\% from the ChatGPT setup.
-Participants on average reported a 45\% win rate, with 50\% of the participants in ChatGPT-based debates reporting they had won, versus 40\% of LLM + FDM based debates.
-When analysing the human annotations, however, the numbers were different: 30\% of ChatGPT debates had a human winner, versus 44\% (LLM + FDM).
-See \tabref{perftable} for a side-by-side comparison.
-Relevant ablation studies are in \secref{llmfdmablation}, and further studies in \appref{ablationappendix}.
+An analysis of the transcripts and the surveys reported that 11\% of the participants indicated having changed their minds after debating with the LLM + FDM, larger than the 3\% from the LLM \textbackslash{} FDM setup.
+On average we observed a 45\% self-perceived win rate, with 50\% of the participants in LLM \textbackslash{} FDM debates reporting they had won, versus 41\% of LLM + FDM based debates.
+The human annotations reported human winners in 50\% of the LLM \textbackslash{} FDM debates, and 29\% in LLM + FDM debates.
+There was disagreement on who had won the debate, however, with both splits having $\kappa_w$ = 0.2.
+See \tabref{perftable} for a side-by-side comparison of this and other metrics reviewed in \secref{ablation}.